faithfulco/faithfulco.github.io/content/publication/2014-bsc-thesis/index.md

 publication_types: ["thesis"]

 # Publication name and optional abbreviated publication name.
-publication: "Department of Mathematics and Statistics, Ignatius Ajuru University of Education"
+publication: "An unpublished thesis submitted to the epartment of Mathematics and Statistics, Ignatius Ajuru University of Education, Nigeria for the degree of Bachelor of Science (Education) in Mathematics and Statistics"
 publication_short: ""

 abstract: